AbduazizZiyodov/flask-authlib/README.md

 # **Advanced Usage**

-> You can change urls
+> You can change URLs

 **Defaults**